udacity/nd325-c1-implementing-privacy-in-software-applications/lesson-3-name-of-lesson/demos/regex_tutorial/README.md

 ### Introduction

 So in this demo, I'm going to be giving you the basics of composing regexes.
-After this, we're actually going to do an example together, where we use what we learned to find regular expressions in text.
+After this, we're actually going to do an example together, where we use what we learned to compose a regex to find the PII in text that Joe Higgins sent us.

+### Regular Expression (!!!!!)

+Now remember, a regular expression is a series of characters that help us recognize patterns in strings.
+If that seems abstract to you, don't worry, in the next few minutes you're going to see many examples and how they work.

 ### Setting the stage

 Here we're actually on a website called regex101.com, where we can build and test our regexes.
-The first thing I'm going to do is:
+The first thing I'm going to do is...

 ##### Select Python as your programming language
-Select Python as my programming language, because this is the language our exercises and project are in.
+... select Python as my programming language, because this is the language our exercises and project are in.
 If you're using a different language for work, what I'm about to show you should still transfer over just fine, except that, that language might have specific instructions for how to handle strings in general, and you might have to adjust for that.

 ##### Point to regex section
 Now, this bar up here is where we can actually specify our test regex...